rodrigofcaba/Cleaning-Gmail/README.md

 ```bash
 cd ~/Desktop/Cleaning-Gmail
 ```
-Now you just run it using python.
+You need to have python in your PATH or execute the binary using the full absolute path.
 Use the "p" flag to introduce your password.
+It will be securely stored so you don't have to right it down in the future to connect.

 ```bash
 python clean-Gmail.py your-email-account@gmail.com -p your-password
 ```
 Press enter and follow the instructions.

+**NOTE:** After first successful login, you just need to type your email to connect to the server.